apache/directory-fortress-core/README.txt

   - These tests will load some records into the target ldap server.

-  - The 'test-samples' target may be run as many times as necessary and should be run at least twice to test the teardown A/P/R/BAC APIs.
+  - The target may be run as many times as necessary and should be run at least twice to test the teardown A/P/R/BAC APIs.

-  - The 2nd and subsequent times 'test-samples' runs, it will tear down the data loaded during the prior run.
+  - The 2nd and subsequent times runs, it will tear down the data loaded during the prior run.

 ___________________________________________________________________________________
 ###################################################################################